 What's the median and average house price in Costa Rica as of 2026?

-At the median price of around $650,000 in Costa Rica in 2026, you can realistically expect a 3-bedroom house with modern finishes in a gated community in the Central Valley suburbs like Escazu or Santa Ana, or a smaller 2-bedroom home with ocean proximity in popular beach towns like Tamarindo.
+At the median price in Costa Rica in 2026, a buyer can usually expect a modest 2 or 3-bedroom detached house in a Central Valley town, or a smaller and older house in a beach or expat area.

 What's the cheapest livable house budget in Costa Rica as of 2026?